-Vic Buzachero serves as a Partner for InveniasPartners and is based in Chicago.
+Vic Buzachero serves as the Chairman for the InveniasPartners Advisory Board and Consultant for the firm.
 With nearly 40 years of human resources management experience, Vic has provided HR leadership in some of the most respected health care systems in the country.
-Most recently, Mr. Buzachero served as the CHRO for Scripps Health in La Jolla, CA. He joined Scripps Health in September 2001 and has led Scripps to national recognition as a top employer by AARP the past ten years, Working Mother Magazine for the past 10 years and Fortune Magazine’s Top 100 Employers for 10 consecutive years, as well as the 2017 Workforce 100 list of top companies for HR.
+Most recently, Mr. Buzachero served as the CHRO for Scripps Health in La Jolla, CA. He joined Scripps Health in September 2001 and led Scripps to national recognition as a top employer by AARP for the past ten years, Working Mother Magazine for the past 10 years and Fortune Magazine’s Top 100 Employers for 10 consecutive years.
 He has led several new and successful initiatives including a comprehensive employee wellness program, implementing an annual management cycle that integrates strategic planning, capital planning, operations planning, performance management, and talent management, as well as decertifying the California Nurses Association to maintain the only non-union health system in California.
-Vic’s leadership helped grow Scripps Health to a $3.0 billion dollar integrated delivery health system.
+Vic’s leadership helped grow Scripps Health to a $3.0 billion integrated delivery health system.